 LinkedIn makes it easy to remove a LinkedIn profile of a deceased person.
 If you’re working to close out a loved one’s digital accounts, consider enlisting a friend or family member to help for LinkedIn.

 This is easier than for some sites since you don’t have to be the executor of their estate to complete this process.
+As part of our post-loss checklist, we highly recommend deleting or disabling any accounts you're able to access.

 Tip: You can continue a loved one's digital legacy with a virtual memorial on a platform like GatheringUs.
 They even have specialists who can guide and support you through the planning process.